Functional Linear Regression with Mixed Predictors: Appendices

 and

-Figure \ref{fig:realdata} visualizes RMSE$_s=\sum_{t=1}^{454}\text{RMSE}_{t,s}/454$ and MAE$_s=\sum_{t=1}^{454}\text{MAE}_{t,s}/454$ achieved by different functional regression methods across $s \in \{7,8,\cdots,20\}.$ In general, the two RKHS-based estimators consistently achieve the best prediction accuracy.
+Figure \ref{fig:realdata} visualizes RMSE$_s=T^{-1}\sum_{t=1}^T\text{RMSE}_{t,s}$ and MAE$_s=T^{-1}\sum_{t=1}^T\text{MAE}_{t,s}$ achieved by different functional regression methods across $s \in \{7,8,\ldots,20\}.$ In general, the two RKHS-based estimators consistently achieve the best prediction accuracy.
 As expected, the performance of all methods improve with $s$ approaching 20.
 Interestingly, the functional regression with mixed predictors does not seem to improve the prediction performance, which is especially evident for PFFR.
 Thanks to the group Lasso-type penalty, RKHS can perform variable selection on the vector covariate.
 Indeed, among the 28~(2 folds $\times$ 14 days) estimated functional regression models based on RKHS$_{\text{mixed}}$, 19 models select no vector covariate and thus reduce to the function-on-function regression, suggesting the potential irrelevance of the vector covariate.
+We further provide a robustness check of the above analysis in \Cref{subsec:realdata_cv}, where we repeat the 2-fold CV procedure 100 times for RKHS, FDA and PFFR.
+It is seen that RKHS consistently provides the best performance, confirming the robustness of our findings.
+We refer to \Cref{subsec:realdata_cv} for more details.

 For more intuition, Figure \ref{fig:representative_plot} plots the normalized fundraising curves $\{N_t(r_i)\}_{i=1}^{60}$ of six representative campaigns and further visualizes the functional predictions given by RKHS, FDA and PFFR at $s=14$th day.
 Note that FDA and RKHS provide more similar prediction while the prediction of PFFR seems to be more volatile.
 This is indeed consistent with the estimated bivariate coefficient functions visualized in Figure \ref{fig:A_est}, where $\widehat{A}(r,s)$ of RKHS and FDA resembles each other while PFFR seems to suffer from under-smoothing.